Parliamentary.ai

 Overview

 This bill establishes an independent BBC Licence Fee Commission to recommend the level of the BBC licence fee from April 1st, 2022 onwards.
-The Commission will conduct public and parliamentary consultations before making its recommendation to the Secretary of State, who will then decide whether to accept it, publishing their reasons if they reject it.
+The Commission will conduct public and parliamentary consultations before making its recommendations to the Secretary of State, who will then decide whether to accept them, with reasons for rejection published if necessary.

 Description